 The meetings give members the chance to chat to other people outside their interest groups, learn about current activities, and find out about any new groups being formed.
 General Meetings are ideal for new members to discover what is happening in Lostwithiel U3A.

-Elen will discuss the work of Cornwall fire and rescue service, focusing on fire safety in the home and road safety.
-We will also hear of the role of Jack Wellington, Lostwithiel's Tri-service officer.
+On September 6th Cornwall Fire and Rescue will talk to us about the work of Cornwall Fire and Rescue service, focusing on fire safety in the home and road safety.

-‘The History and Work of the Commonwealth War Graves Commission.’, Rebecca Smith
+Rebecca Smith spoke about the History and Work of the Commonwealth War Graves Commission.